dee221208/devops-september-2022/Day3/README.md

 </pre>

-## Getting help from ansible about any module
+## ⛹️‍♂️ Lab - Getting help from ansible about any module
 ```
 ansible-doc template
 ansible-doc copy